Virtual-World-Crunchers/GamingForThePeople/README.md

 3. Launch the game

 ## Usage
 Users can choose whether they want to enable message delay or not when they are receiving toxic messages.
 A notification will pop up, which will notify the players that they have already enabled the slow chat mode if they choose yes.
 There will be no changes if the user do not want to turn on this function.
+The slow chat feature can also be toggled on by using "ALT + 1" command to enable the slow chat mode and disable it as the user needs.